alanlujan91/SequentialEGM/content/paper/2_method.md

     \xRat^{-1/\CRRA}.
 \end{equation}

-{cite:t}`Carroll2006` demonstrates that by using an exogenous grid of $\aMat$ points we can find the unique $\cEndFunc_{t}(\aMat)$ that optimizes the consumption-saving problem, since the first-order condition is necessary and sufficient[^foc-sufficient] given the strict concavity of CRRA utility and convexity of the constraint set.
+{cite:t}`Carroll2006` demonstrates that by using an exogenous grid of $\aMat$ points we can find the unique $\cEndFunc_{t}(\aMat)$ that optimizes the consumption-saving problem.[^egm-notation] The strict concavity of $\util$ and $v^{2}_{t}$ (inherited from the value function) combined with the convex constraint set ensures the first-order condition is both necessary and sufficient[^foc-sufficient] for a unique optimum.
 Further, using the market resources constraint, we can recover the exact amount of market resources that is consistent with this consumption-saving decision as

+[^egm-notation]: We adopt the notational convention that bracketed variables (e.g., $\aMat$, $\mMat$) denote exogenous grids of points on which we evaluate expectations and marginal values, while gothic (fraktur) letters (e.g., $\cEndFunc$, $\mEndFunc$) denote endogenous quantities constructed by inverting first-order conditions.
+This visual distinction emphasizes that grids are chosen inputs while gothic variables emerge from the EGM inversion step.

-[^foc-sufficient]: Sufficiency follows from the strict concavity of the objective function: $\util$ is strictly concave and $\vEnd_{t}$ inherits strict concavity from the value function.
+[^foc-sufficient]: Necessity follows from standard optimality conditions under differentiability.
+Sufficiency follows from the strict concavity of the objective function, which guarantees that any critical point is a global maximum.
+The strict concavity of CRRA utility and the inheritance of concavity through the continuation value ensure uniqueness of the solution.

 \begin{equation}
     \mEndFunc_{t}(\aMat) = \cEndFunc_{t}(\aMat) + \aMat.